FnPIG/data-depth-inference/README.md

 ### Step 6: Obtain marginal structures (fuzzy numbers) by projecting the coverage samples

-This steps builds the marginal fuzzy structures of the inderect observations.
+This step builds the marginal fuzzy structures of the indirect observations.